 If everything is good, another windows will open and show you XFCE session as if you are sitting in front of the machine.
 Make sure you logout of the session when you finish using it.

-- If you fail to login, try to temporarily rename your .cshrc, .bash and/or .login to something else.
+- If you fail to login for the first time on X2Go, login using PuTTY, and temporarily rename your .cshrc, .bash and/or .login to something else.
 It is possible something you set there interfere with the login process.

 - Some users experience character "p" and/or "Tab" do not work in X2GO with XFCE Session on some version of MacOSX.

 There are a few ways to fix this problem.